szabgab/rust.code-maven.com/pages/rust-vs-other-languages-on-github.md

     - get the number of repos by language as recognized by the language analyzer of GitHub
 ---

+One of the aspects we take in account when picking a language for a project is the popularity of the language.
+It has some indication regarding the availability of programmers and the availability of 3rd party packages.
+I looked at the number on GitHub topics for some clue.

 | Language | repositories | followers |
 | -------- | ------------ | --------- |
 | [Rust](https://github.com/topics/rust)             |  54,558 |  38,800 |